discordjs/guide/guide/popular-topics/reactions.md

 });
 ```

-Send a messsage, restart your bot, and add a reaction to the message you just sent.
+Send a message, restart your bot, and add a reaction to the message you just sent.
 You'll notice that the `messageReactionAdd` event doesn't trigger, but the `raw` event does.
 If you send a new message and react to that one, the `messageReactionAdd` should trigger then.
 This is because one isn't cached (the old one) and the other is (the new one).

 Since the `raw` event gives you just enough data to work with, you can build up the proper objects and emit the other events yourself.
 First, replace your entire `raw` event with this: